OpenACalendar/OpenACalendar-Documentation-Administrators/userPermissions.rst

 As permissions are given through groups, it can be difficult to see what permissions a particular user has sometimes.

-Go to "calendar admin" and "users" to see what permisions a user who falls into one of these groups will have:
+Go to "calendar admin" and "users" to see what permissions a user who falls into one of these groups will have:

 *  All Anonymous users
 *  All signed in users